All Products

 Selected Objects

-If you want to specify the destination database on the ApsaraDB for Redis instance, right-click the schema to be synchronized in the Selected Objects section, configure the following parameters, and then click OK.
+To specify a destination Redis DB, right-click the schema to be synchronized in the Selected Objects box.
+Use the mapping feature to set the following parameters, and then click OK.

-• Cache Mapping Mode: the format of the data that is synchronized to the ApsaraDB for Redis instance.
-Move the pointer over the image.png icon next to an option to view the note.
-If you set the Cache Mapping Mode parameter to Key-Value Model Based on Database, Table, and Primary Key, you must also configure the Value Separation Method parameter.
+• Cache Mapping Mode: The format of the data after it is synchronized to Redis.
+Hover over the image.png icon next to the option to view information.
+When Cache Mapping Mode is set to Key-Value Model Based on Database, Table, and Primary Key, you must also set Value Separation Method.

 Note